ALX-SwEng/RSA-Factoring-Challenge/README.md

-# Mission
+RSA-Factoring-Challenge README Summary:

+Mission: Our mission is to intercept data from an insecure network, which includes numerical values used to encrypt sensitive documents.
-We have sniffed an unsecured network and found numbers that are used to encrypt very important documents.
-It seems that those numbers are not always generated using large enough prime numbers.
-Your mission should you choose to accept it, is to factorize these numbers as fast as possible before the target fixes this bug on their server - so that we can decode the encrypted documents.
+These values are not consistently generated with large prime numbers.
+Your task is to quickly factorize these numbers before the target patches this vulnerability, allowing us to decrypt the documents.

-##  Factorize all the things!

-Factorize as many numbers as possible into a product of two smaller numbers.
+Primary Goal: Your main objective is to factorize as many numbers as possible into the product of two smaller numbers.

-### Usage: factors <file>
-where <file> is a file containing natural numbers to factor.
-One number per line
-You can assume that all lines will be valid natural numbers greater than 1 You can assume that there will be no empy line, and no space before and after the valid number The file will always end with a new line
-Output format: n=p*q
-one factorization per line
-p and q don’t have to be prime numbers
-See example
-You can work on the numbers of the file in the order of your choice Your program should run without any dependency: You will not be able to install anything on the machine we will run your program on
-Time limit: Your program will be killed after 5 seconds if it hasn’t finish Push all your scripts, source code, etc… to your repository we will only run your executable factors

-Compile C function:
+Usage: Use the command factors <file> to factorize natural numbers in a file.
+Each number should be on a separate line, be greater than 1, and have no empty lines or extraneous spaces.
+The output format should be "n=p*q," and the program must run independently without external dependencies.
+It has a 5-second time limit for execution.

-cc -fPIC -shared -o lib_factors_functions.so factors_functions.c
+Compilation: Compile the C function using the command: cc -fPIC -shared -o lib_factors_functions.so factors_functions.c.

+Feel free to integrate this README into your project documentation while retaining essential details.